 This Hyde Park Bungalow is $350 a night and an exceptional bargain if traveling with a group or family.

 The Floridan Palace, formerly known as the Floridan Hotel is a national landmark in downtown Tampa and Florida’s first skyscraper.

 In the roaring 20s, Florida was booming, warm weather, land, no inheritance or income tax, why wouldn’t it be?
-To cater to the rise in population and constant flow of people in the downtown Tampa area, Allen J. Simms, a real estate developer from Canada teamed up with Tampa architect Francis Joseph Kennard.
-Kennard designed the hotel that is now known as the Floridan Palace.
+To accommodate the rise in population and constant flow of people in downtown Tampa, real estate developer, Allen J. Simms, teamed up with Tampa architect Francis Joseph Kennard.
+Kennard designed the hotel that is now known as the Floridan Palace

 Erected in 1926, the Floridan Palace is a place of mystique, scandal, and fame.
 It’s a time capsule of stories, a place where you wish the walls could speak.
 It’s where high ranking military Majors and Generals would meet for cocktails in the 1940s.
 And where a few learned of the attack on Pearl Harbor.
 It was the Tampa home to celebrities such as James Stewart, Esther Williams, and Elvis Presley as they passed through town.
 There are even conspiracy theories connecting Floridan regular and Tampa Mafia boss, Santo Trafficante, Jr. to the assassination of President John F. Kennedy.